-- 2.1 That the 2023/24 Housing Revenue Account budget as set out in Appendix 4a is approved. - 2.2 That rents for all Housing Revenue account properties are increased by 5% in 2023/24. - 2.3 That the minimum level of Housing Revenue Account balances remain protected at £1 million, as previously agreed. - 2.4 That Housing Revenue Account service charges (as detailed in Appendix 4b) and that other General Fund service charges (as detailed in Appendix 4c) are charged as outlined.
+- 2.1 That the 2023/24 Housing Revenue Account budget as set out in Appendix 4a, to the Executive report, is approved. - 2.2 That rents for all Housing Revenue account properties are increased by 5% in 2023/24. - 2.3 That the minimum level of Housing Revenue Account balances remain protected at £1 million, as previously agreed. - 2.4 That Housing Revenue Account service charges (as detailed in Appendix 4b, to the Executive report) and that other General Fund service charges (as detailed in Appendix 4c, to the Executive report) are charged as outlined.